fisadev/blog/posts/how-to-deploy-a-django-app-in-rendercom-free-tier.rst

 .. thumbnail:: /images/deploy-django-render/web_env.png

-And add three environment variables (it's important that the name are UPPERCASE):
+And add three environment variables (it's important that the names are UPPERCASE):

 * ``DATABASE_URL``: here you need to paste the database url that you copied at step 5.
 You can go to the database details to copy it again if needed.
 * ``DJANGO_SUPERUSER_PASSWORD``: here set a password that you want to use for your Django superuser.